-Please note that when rolling dough for pooris or bedmis or kachoris you will need to use a few drops of oil to prevent it from sticking on the chakla or the counter.
+Tip: When rolling dough for pooris or bedmis or kachoris, you will need to use a few drops of oil to prevent it from sticking on the chakla or the counter.
 Do not use dry flour as that will just burn in the oil and stick to your poori/bedmi.

 Now using a few drops of oil, flatten the dough ball to make a small round.
 It should neither be too thick or too thin.
 Before placing this rolled out bedmi in the oil, prepare a a coin sized flattened dough piece and place it in the oil to test if it’s hot enough.
 If the dough sinks then it is still cold and you should wait for the oil to heat up more.
 If the dough rises and starts to change colour then it’s hot enough.

 Once the oil has been tested, place the rolled out bedmi in the oil carefully and wait for it to cook on one side.
 Turn it with a skimmer and take it out of the oil once it turns golden.
 Drain it on a kitchen paper towel.